 *Finger guards are

-not required in areas that restrict employee access or when belts are out reach buried inside a unit like a diverter.
+not required in areas that restrict employee access or when belts are out of reach (buried) inside a unit like a diverter.

 Eagle